equinor/ert/docs/rst/manual/getting_started/launch.rst

 Launching ERT
 -------------

-In order to run ERT you first need an ERT installation and an ERT :doc:`configuration/configuration`.
+In order to run ERT you first need an ERT installation and an ERT config (See: :doc:`configuration/poly_new/guide`).

 Before you can launch ERT you should change directory (in the terminal) to the ERT project folder.